ethers-io/ethers.js/README.md

 ------------

-For the latest news and advisories, please follow the [@ethersproject](https://twitter.com/ethersproject) on Twitter (low-traffic, non-marketting, important information only) as well as watch this GitHub project.
+For the latest news and advisories, please follow the [@ethersproject](https://twitter.com/ethersproject) on Twitter (low-traffic, non-marketing, important information only) as well as watch this GitHub project.

 For the latest changes, see the [CHANGELOG](https://github.com/ethers-io/ethers.js/blob/master/CHANGELOG.md).